phpro/soap-client/docs/event-subscribers/caching.md

-# Caching plugin
+# Caching Subscriber

-This repository does not contain a caching plugin.
+This repository does not contain a caching subscriber.
  If you want to be able to cache the methods in your SOAP client, you could use our [annotated-cache](https://github.com/phpro/annotated-cache) package.